Simmons SDSV: Pads

 The pads were made from extremely hard plastic material that was used in police riot shields.
 They were robust, but many drummers complained of wrist and elbow ache.
-Subsequent versions of the SDS line introduced rubber pads that were kinder on drummers but many felt that the later revisions of the electronics lacked the character of the original SDS-V.
+Subsequent versions of the SDS line introduced rubber pads that were kinder on drummers but many felt that the later revisions of the electronics lacked the character of the original SDSV.

 The futuristic hexagonal pads were Burgess's idea based on the idea of interlocking shapes and inspired by a honeycomb.
 Many other prototype shapes were tested including batwings and triangles, and there were a very limited number of production kits made that were known as the Rushmore headkits that featured fiberglass faces as the body/shell of the 'drum'.

 Modules

-The standard SDS-V was loaded with five modules: Bass Drum, Snare and three Tom Toms, which looked almost identical, with controls for noise level, tone level, bend, decay time, noise tone (a simple filter) and click drum control which added extra attack derived from pad impact.
+The standard SDSV was loaded with five modules: Bass Drum, Snare and three Tom Toms, which looked almost identical, with controls for noise level, tone level, bend, decay time, noise tone (a simple filter) and click drum control which added extra attack derived from pad impact.
 Each module's parameters were optimised for the drum it was designed to emulate.
 Optional Cymbal and Hi-Hat modules were also available with open and closed hi-hats controlled from an external pedal.
 There was also a mixer section with individual volume control for each module (only into the mono/stereo output) and controls for pad sensitivity.

-Outputs were balanced XLRs for live and studio applications (pins 1 & 2 ground, pin 3 hot), however the XLR pad input wiring on the SDS-V was unconventional - the User Manual states that pin 2 is hot and pins 1 & 3 are ground.
-Each module also had a 1/4" jack trigger input allowing triggering from various sources including the SDS-6 and even audio (for example from a drum machine).
+Outputs were balanced XLRs for live and studio applications (pins 1 & 2 ground, pin 3 hot), however the XLR pad input wiring on the SDSV was unconventional - the User Manual states that pin 2 is hot and pins 1 & 3 are ground.
+Each module also had a 1/4" jack trigger input allowing triggering from various sources including the SDS6 and even audio (for example from a drum machine).